chris-townsend/project-two/README.md

 ### Further Testing
 #
+Throughout building my javascript game, I had to do various console.log() tests to ensure my functions and variables were working and linking up correctly.
+I used the console option within google dev tools to validate the code was working correctly and doing what I wanted it to do.
+Below are some screenshots of some tests taken while figuring out errors within the console.

--   The Website was tested on Google Chrome, Internet Explorer
+-   The Website was tested on Google Chrome and Internet Explorer.

 -   The website was viewed on a variety of devices such as Desktop, Laptop, Oneplus 5t, iPhone SE, iPhone 6-8, iPhoneX & Samsung Galaxy S21.
 -   A large amount of testing was done to ensure that all pages were linking correctly.
 -   Friends and family members were asked to review the site and point out any bugs or problems.